bloukanov/mentorship-program/documentation.md

 ## finalize matches
 1. View match output at `match_results_{timestamp}` in root directory
+2. You can tell who is a mentor vs. mentee from `server_registration_{mentor/mentee}`
-2. Determine matches and save to `final_pairings.csv` in root directory.
+3. Send to Felicia to determine matches and save to `final_pairings.csv` in root directory.
 This file should have columns `mentor` and `mentee` filled with usernames.

 ## deploy results app
-1. reinstate general access to ment
+1. reinstate general access to mentee app
 1. `rsconnect deploy streamlit -n msk_rconnect_test --python path-to-python.exe --entrypoint app_results.py`
 2. Restrict access to mentees
 3. Customize app name (Info tab) and url (Access tab) to 'mentee-registration' if this is first deployment